 I have always loved the slightly more random tourist attractions- the run-down Soviet-built television tower in West Prague or the disused mountain-top fairground in San Sebastian; places with lots of character that are often much more fascinating than more polished, mainstream attractions.
 With that in mind the New Cathedral in the Old Town of Quito was a great find.

 The Cathedral was mainly built about 100 years ago from concrete and was never quite finished.
 The gargoyles are of native Ecuadorian animals like monkeys, turtles and parrots but in places there are only rusty steel reinforcement rods poking out of the walls.
 There are also piles of fallen or abandoned concrete about the place.
+Walking past the building you would assume it to be an old and well built Cathedral but once inside the fact that it is a big, relatively modern lump of concrete is very obvious.

 The ceiling looks great from below but really tatty from above, in the roof space.
 In England this blemish would surely be hidden away but in Quito it's part of the visit.
 There's even a lift most of the way up which was great for the older, unacclimatised members of the group, though Rachel and I chose the stairs.